splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 - To share a dashboard copy, select :guilabel:`Share` from the :guilabel:`Dashboard actions` menu.
 A pop-out window will open with sharing options.

-- To share directly, Click :guilabel:`Add Recipients` and add email addresses or select any available notification integrations as your sharing method.
+- To share directly, select :guilabel:`Add Recipients` and add email addresses or select any available notification integrations as your sharing method.

-- After adding recipients, click :guilabel:`Share`.
+- After adding recipients, select :guilabel:`Share`.
 Recipients will receive a link to the dashboard copy.
 When they open it, they can edit and save their copy without affecting the original.

 .. caution::
     Administrators can add email addresses of people who aren’t members of your organization.
 Recipients who aren't members will be asked to create a user account before they can view the shared content.
 Be sure the email addresses you enter for non-members are correct, especially if the item you are sharing contains any sensitive or proprietary information.